xiangzhennan/shitcode-web/portfolio/UX/README.md

 The final version is show as below which has much more detail with more vivid UI design.
 <img src="img/question8.png" width="700" />

+Then click "next" button to go into next question or "get report" button to end answering the rest of questions but enter to the report page.
+When the last question is answered, "get report" button has to be clicked to enter to the report page.

 ### - Wireframe: report page